 GSA Custodial Department receives many bottles of cleaning solutions and floor wax throughout the year.
 Rather than simply recycle all of the bottles, staff saves many of those bottles for their water/wax mixture, which is used for spray buffing.
 They also reuse the 32 ounce bottles for holding the cleaning and disinfectant Virex 256.
-Virex 256 comes in a 1 $\frac{1}{2}$ gallon bottle, not easy to maneuver, so the premixed contents are emptied into the 32 ounce bottles for easy storage in each individual custodian closet.
+Virex 256 comes in a $1\frac{1}{2}$ gallon bottle, not easy to maneuver, so the premixed contents are emptied into the 32 ounce bottles for easy storage in each individual custodian closet.
 With 10 closets and 3 bottles per week per closet, that totals 30 bottles a week, and 1,560 bottles a year reused.
+This puts the County of Ventura well ahead of the curve, as nationwide, 70% of plastic bottles end up in dumps, or worse.